wolgemoth/cpp-hashmap/README.md

 If you find a bug or have a feature-request, please raise an issue.

 Like hashsets?
-Check out my other project [cpp-hashset](https://github.com/wolgemoth/cpp-hashset).
+Check out my other project: [cpp-hashset](https://github.com/wolgemoth/cpp-hashset).

 ### Instructions